somil-18/university-RAG-assistant/README.md

 ## 🚀 Current Workflow

-The pipeline is now end-to-end functional, from raw PDF ingestion to AI-generated answers.
+The pipeline has moved beyond simple ingestion.
+It now utilizes a **Hybrid Search** strategy to ensure high-recall retrieval.

 ### Phase 1: High-Fidelity Ingestion
 1.  **Data Collection:** PDFs (e.g., Fee Circulars, Academic Rules) are collected in a local `data/` directory.